Phosphorus it’s one of the three essential nutrients plants or crops need for good growth and health.

 In plants, phosphorus helps process carbohydrates and sugars.
 Young plants need phosphorus in the early development of plant tissues, which carry a particular need for high amounts of phosphorus.

 Plants also need phosphorus to produce RNA, DNA, enzymes and proteins.
 Without it, plants end up looking stunted, immature and lacking in color.

 If a mature plant suffers from a lack of phosphorus, it begins to look weak and lose its color.
 When mature plants suddenly fade to a dark blue-green shade, suspect phosphorus deficiency.

 Rich deposits of phosphate salts reside in ocean sediments and rock formations.
 When rock formations release salts through the process of weathering they dissolve into the water system where plants can absorb them.

 It may surprise you to know that agricultural soil is often quite lacking in phosphorus because it is lacking in weathered rock formations.
-In these low phosphorus conditions, it is important to add phosphorus fertilizer combinations and/or organic matter rich in phosphorus.
+In these low phosphorus conditions, it is important to add phosphorus fertilizer or phosphate fertilizer combinations and/or organic matter rich in phosphorus.